philiprbaumann/philiprbaumann.github.io/_recipes/cast-iron-steak.md

 title:  Cast Iron Steak
 ---

 I woke up this past weekend with one thought on my mind: a fresh steak.
-After researching for a few too many hours, I walked to a nearby convenience store and purchased a cast iron steak.
+After researching for a few too many hours, I walked to a nearby convenience store and purchased a cast iron pan.
 Here's the best recipe I found.
 Sort of a modified version of Alton Brown's approach.
 This is gonna create a decent amount of smoke so I'd recommend opening a few windows and maybe disabling some fire alarms.
 Also, if the oil catches on fire, remove oxygen from the oil... **do not pour water onto an oil fire.**

 With that being said!
 Here's what we need: